 Serve it fresh for a quick boost of hydration and energy in the hot weather.

-Tips to Safely Introduce Superfoods into Your Dog’s Diet
+Tips to Safely Introduce New Summer Foods into Your Dog’s Diet

-The hot Indian climate can be tough on our dogs, but with the right seasonal foods, you can keep your pup happy, hydrated, and healthy.
-From juicy fruits to cooling treats, these dog superfoods are not only nutritious — they’re deliciously refreshing too!
-Every dog is different, so introduce new foods gradually and always keep an eye on how your pup responds.
+Indian summers can be tough on our dogs, but with the right seasonal foods, you can keep your pup happy, hydrated, and healthy.
+From juicy fruits to cooling treats, these hydrating summer foods for dogs are not only nutritious, they’re deliciously refreshing too!
+But remember that every dog is different, so introduce new foods gradually and always keep an eye on how your pup responds.